hrlblab/AFM_kidney_cells/stage2_paper/stardist_tuned/README.md

 ### Prepare QuPath model (optional)

-To generate QuPath-compatible models, convert TensorFlow weights to ONNX format using `tf2onnx.ipynb`.
-The output `.pb` file can be used in QuPath.
-For Usage, see [Use Models in QuPath](#use-models-in-qupath) for details.
+- To convert Onnx, see `tf2onnx.ipynb`.
+The output `.pb` file can be used in QuPath. (we followed QuPath official implementation, [here](https://github.com/qupath/models/tree/main/stardist#conversion))

+- For Usage, see [Use Models in QuPath](#use-models-in-qupath) for details.

 ## Citation